bweasels/scRNASeq-CNVCaller/README.md

 Rscript HoneyBADGER/RunHoneyBADGER_AllCells.R
 ```

-#TODO: add what each file is doing
+# TODO: add what each file is doing
-#TODO: add inputs & outputs folders to git with a filtered example
+# TODO: add inputs & outputs folders to git with a filtered example
-#TODO: add steps to perform to obtain all input files
+# TODO: add steps to perform to obtain all input files
-#TODO: point to dataDir, outDir, plottingDir in Utils